Replay intake disabled

 If you’re an irrigation district planner, water manager, conservation lead, agronomist, or grower facing peak-season volatility, this briefing is built for you.
 We walk through gravity bucket footage, source point solutions, discharge curves from 2-30 PSI, soil-moisture balance, and the early field math showing how ultra-low flow rates are primed for 2026 grant-funded pilots.

 The goal is simple: prove that Nano Flow Irrigation can provide a foundation for structural change that lets regions irrigate more acres with less stress, less energy, and less water.
-And yes, you’ll see the first commercial line in this class running live.
+And yes, you’ll see the first commercial line in this class running live during the Feb 20, 2026 session.

 A focused online session on what it actually takes to run Nano Flow Irrigation on real acres in 2026.
 We cover the hardware, hydraulics, soil response, and how it fits inside regional funding and compliance lanes everywhere.